EdmundGoodman/edmundgoodman.github.io/content/posts/fixing_endeavouros.md

 This should drop you into a working EndeavourOS operating system, from which you can run the steps to fix the broken one on the computer.
 All the next steps are commands to run in a terminal, which can be opened with `ctrl+alt+t`.

-Additionally, you should connect to a WiFi network on the live boot, as this make copy-pasting commands from the internet easier :sweat_smile:, and allows downloading/completing updates to the computer.
+Additionally, you should connect to a WiFi network on the live boot, as this makes copy-pasting commands from the internet easier :sweat_smile:, and allows downloading/completing updates to the broken boot device.

 ### 2) Decrypt and mount the encrypted and boot disk partitions